 The approach we take here is to fix this on important pages manually and then use the bulk resize feature in Shortpixel to bring images across the site down to a maximum resolution.

-Speaking of content writers, include a step in your publishing process where you have the writer run the page through a speed test tool once it’s published to check the page size.
-Many page size issues could easily be avoided if this happened when each page was published.
+Speaking of content writers, include a step in your publishing process where you have the writer run the page through a speed test tool once it’s published to check the web page size.
+Many web page size issues could easily be avoided if this happened when each web page was published.

 Assess any third-party code